laas/fape/Manual.md

     end(idB) = end -60;

-It is also possible to give temporal constraints between actions appearing in a decomposition.
+It is also possible to give temporal constraints between actions conditions.
 The `ordered` and `unordered` keywords are not supported but can be replaced by temporal constraints as in the following example.

     action PickAndPlace(Robot r, Item i) {
       pickID : Pick(r, i);